merlinthemagic/MTM-Async/Docs/Parallel/README.md

 You must use >=PHP 7.3 with ZTS from build.
 If you just wanna test, i have included RPMs for CentOS7 in the "Prebuilds" folder.
 Otherwise, you can checkout from remi.

-To use MTM and Parallel add the following to your script:
+To use MTM and Parallel:

 ```
-require_once("/some/path/to/MTM/Async/Enable.php");
+composer require merlinthemagic/mtm-async

 ```

-You will need to create a bootstrap file for kick starting a thread.
+You will need to create a bootstrap file for kick starting a new thread.
-Most likely the bootstrap file will need to autoload your classes and it MUST include the "require_once" statement above.
+The bootstrap file will need to autoload your classes and it MUST include merlinthemagic/mtm-async

 ## Using the Parallel wrapper: